Reception Body Management Unit 2 Lesson 5

 - Have some adaptations prepared, e.g., pupils who are not confident about traveling on a bench can bunny hop next to it, etc.

-- Remind pupils it is the same activities in each course just laid out in a different order each time.
+- Remind children that each course uses the same activities—they’re just in a different order each time.

 Lesson Content